mindymallory/PriceAnalysis/16-CrudeOiland.Rmd

 # Crude Oil and the Crack Spread

-## Introduction

 Crude oil is an extremely important commodity.
 Much of the world's economic activity is dependent on the energy products derived from this commodity.
 Crude oil was formed long ago when biological material fell to the bottom of ancient oceans.
 Over time the material was exposed to heat and pressure and transformed the material into crude oil.
 Crude oil is composed of a mix of different hydrocarbons, molecules that contain both hydrogen and carbon atoms.
 When these molecules are broken down and then recombined in different configurations, different materials like gasoline, diesel fuel, heating oil, jet fuel, and kerosene can be made.
 Obviously, crude oil and its derivative products are valued for the energy stored in the hydrocarbon molecules.

 [Introduction to Crude Oil by The Atlantic](https://www.youtube.com/watch?v=62LvVYYqUFA)

-## Classifying Crude Oil: Light versus Heavy and Sweet versus Sour
+## Light versus Heavy/Sweet versus Sour

 Not all crude oil is created equal.
 The components that make up the material can vary greatly affecting what kinds of products crude oil can be refined into.
 For example, if the crude oil is composed of large hydrocarbon molecules, it is referred to as *heavy* crude oil.
 Crude oil that has mainly smaller molecules is called *light* crude oil.
 Light crude oil can be more easily turned into higher valued gasoline and distillates while heavy crude oil produces more lubricating oil and coke.